 3. It’s as personal and relational as real estate prospecting can get.
 The face-to-face interactions you have are invaluable because of the major advantage it gives you over other agents.

 Okay, all of that sounds reasonable in theory.
-But let’s be more concrete about this: how effective is door knocking exactly?
+But let’s be more concrete about this

 Of course, it’s impossible to pin down an exact conversion rate that every agent everywhere can bank on.
 Like many other lead generation strategies, there are many variables each agent needs to consider for themselves.